olegbelk0test/sw360_docusaurus_test/docs/site/site_settings.md

 # Site Settings

-Site Settings is the back office section to create a new casino site and configure the existing one.
+Site Settings is the back office section to configure the casino site.

 The admin can manage Site Settings under Settings sub-menu item at the Site Section: